 We are spending more on processed and pre-packaged food, pay more taxes on take-out meals and prepared meals at grocery stores.
 When are not able to travel to the grocery store, we also spend more money on home delivery of food.
 Recently, many food delivery companies have increased their spending limit to avail free shipping, unless you take their membership.

 If you order more than what’s actually NEEDED for you or your family, you spend more on storing the food for the long term, on pantry space, and refrigeration cost.
 Most of the time, food gets wasted, if not consumed before it goes bad.

 So, when you are working on a tight budget, or just want to cut down your average monthly spending, food expenses deserve more attention than anything else in your budget.

-Choose a few key grocery items your family always consume and do not mind eating regularly during the lock-down.
+Choose a few key grocery items your family always consumes and does not mind eating regularly during the lockdown.
 If you know these food items, it’s easier to plan your meals for the whole month.

 Many of these food items are shelf-stable and can be ordered online on many bulk food stores such as Tropical Traditions from Healthy Traditions whole food coop, Costco, Amazon or Instacart or Hello Fresh.

 Save money on groceries without coupons